I’ve been on Broadway — in the role of a ginormous Times Square billboard.

 Amazing voice, amazing in person.
 He graciously sat through endless script rewrites from the client while we were in the recording studio.
 Total pro.

-Four hours later the client was finally happy with what had become (no kidding) a 90-second spot.
+Four hours later, the client was finally happy with what had become (no kidding) a 90-second spot about doing your holiday shopping at Newark Airport.

-So if you were one of the 18 people who listened to the entire spot, bless your heart.
+For the 18 people who listened to the entire spot, I hope you got some sweet deals.
+And didn’t miss your flight.